Transformers \`a Grande Vitesse: Delay propagation

 where \( w(y, x) \) are the learned weights through past observed correlation of delay at \( y \) and \( x \); and \( b \) a learned parameter for each node.
-In particular, a node with no parents will have \( b(x) \) set to the average historical delay for that event.
-This approach is the simplest and most natural when considering spatio-temporal propagation of delays, since it should capture delays being propagated from a train to another by the phenomena described earlier but only in a linear fashion.
+This approach is the simplest and most natural when considering spatio-temporal propagation of delays, since it should capture delays being propagated from a train to another by the phenomena described earlier, albeit only in a linear fashion.